 NOTE 2: To support QoS differentiation of traffic for non-3GPP device(s) connecting through the UE, how the UE determines which PDU session to use for the non-3GPP device traffic is up to UE implementation.

-The UE enables QoS differentiation of traffic from one or more non-3GPP devices associated with non-3GPP device identifiers by providing each non-3GPP device identifier and the corresponding connection information to the SMF in the PDU session modification procedure.
+The UE requests to enable QoS differentiation of traffic from one or more non-3GPP devices associated with non-3GPP device identifiers by providing each non-3GPP device identifier and the corresponding connection information to the SMF in the PDU session modification procedure.
 The UE shall provide the non-3GPP device connection information for each non-3GPP device depending on the PDU session type of the PDU session, as follows:

 a) for Ethernet PDU session type the UE shall include the non-3GPP device identifier and the Ethernet connection information;